FusionAuth/fusionauth-site/site/_posts/2021-08-02-weroad-fusionauth.md

 **Danilo:** We have deployed our FusionAuth instance with Kubernetes on Google Cloud Platform, just like our other services.

-It's not really my field, but our DevOps folks makes it look simple.
+It's not really my field, but our DevOps folks make it look simple.

 **Dan:** Any general feedback/areas to improve?